Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 – Alanya W., Canine Journal

-What Do I Do If I Find A Lost Dog?
+What Should I Do If I Find A Lost Dog?

 - If the dog seems aggressive, call animal control or the police department.
 Do not approach the dog.

-- If the dog seems friendly, capture and contain the dog in a safe manner.
-Try to leash the dog or contain him in a fenced-in yard or other safe space.
+- If the dog seems friendly, capture and contain it in a safe manner.
+Try to leash the dog or confine him in a fenced-in yard or other safe space.
 Offer him fresh water.

 - Check for identification on his collar.
 If you find identification, contact the owners and return the pet to them.

-- Contact a local shelter, animal control, police department, or vet to have the dog scanned for a microchip if there is no ID tag.
+- If the dog does not have an ID tag, contact a local shelter, animal control, police department, or vet to have it scanned for a microchip.

 - If there is no microchip found, you have a couple of options: